Troubleshooting Firewall Rules¶

 The first step when troubleshooting suspected blocked traffic is to check the firewall logs (Status > System Logs, on the Firewall tab).

-By default pfSense® will log all dropped traffic and will not log any passed traffic.
+By default pfSense® software logs all dropped traffic and will not log any passed traffic.
 Unless block or reject rules exist in the ruleset which do not use logging, all blocked traffic will be logged.
-If there are no log entries with a red in the firewall logs which match the traffic in question, pfSense is not likely to be dropping the traffic.
+If there are no log entries with a red in the firewall logs which match the traffic in question, pfSense software is not likely to be dropping the traffic.

 Check the State Table¶